Boltairex/Discord.Extended/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-sharp.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-Library that extends Discord.net via adding features like paged messages with minor optimization of changing messages content (because of ratelimit), and more features that can extend your bot's functionality.
+Library that extends [Discord.net](https://github.com/discord-net/Discord.Net) via adding features like paged messages with minor optimization of changing messages content (because of ratelimit), and more features that can extend your bot's functionality.

+# Min.
+Requirements
+* Version of 2.3.0 (previous versions untested!) for Discord.Net (NuGet gets it automatically)
+* Visual Studio Community 2017 or 2019

 # Installation
-You have a few options to install library.
+You have a few options to install the library.
+* Check [NuGet website](https://www.nuget.org/packages/Discord-Extended) or NuGet Package Manager in Visual Studio by phrase 'Discord-Extended'.
-* Install from releases and manually add DLL file to your Visual Project.
+* Install from [releases](https://github.com/Boltairex/Discord.Extended/releases) and manually add a DLL file to your Visual Studio Project.
-* Get Source code and compile/modificate it on your own.
+* Get Source code and compile/modify it on your own.
-* Check [NuGet](https://www.nuget.org/packages/Discord-Extended) in website or Nuget Package Manager in Visual Studio by phrase 'Discord-Extended'.

-# Why you should use our library?
+# Why should you use Discord.Extended?

 When you:
 * Like interactivity,
-* Like nice looking messages (embeds),
+* Enjoy pretty looking messages (and embeds!),
-* Like easy to use library,
+* Demand an easy to use library,
-* Are tired of discord ratelimit when you changing messages too often (it still may happen but less),
+* Are tired of Discord's ratelimit while sending messages too often (it still may happen, though less),

-Then you should try.
-We provided for you an documentation in 'Wiki' tab with simple examples and solutions.
+Well, then you should try!
+There's even a documentation located in the [Wiki](https://github.com/Boltairex/Discord.Extended/wiki) category for you to use.
-Our message building is similar to Discord.Net `EmbedBuilder`, so you don't have to learn it from the beggining if you used it earlier.
+Our message building is similar to Discord.Net's `EmbedBuilder`, in case if any *experienced person* is wondering.

-And of course we can help you, if you have more complex questions.
-Just join us on Discord.
+If you are in need of help, don't hestitate to join our [Discord](https://discord.gg/xgbEffMnVw) server!

 # Showcase

 ![Sample of our library!](https://cdn.discordapp.com/attachments/817822681050120256/846039535103901726/discord.extended.gif)

-And here is code behind that gif:
+And the code behind it:

 ```cs
 [Command("test")]